JakobLiebig/neuralchess/README.md

 β1 = 0.90; β2 = 0.99 and ε = 1e − 0.8.
 The network
 has been trained with Minibatches of 128 samples."*

+### Dataset
+The Model will learn through the [Lichess EVALUATIONS](https://database.lichess.org/#evals) data set.
+It consists of 13,123,859 positions evaluated by stockfish.
+Those evaluations are turned into labels as suggested in the mentioned paper:

+*"A label of Winning has been assigned if cp > 1.5, Losing if it was < −1.5 and Draw if the cp evaluation was between these 2 values"*

+The total number of items was reduced to compensate for the uneven distribution of outcomes in the data set. (white: 27%, black: 14%, draw: 59%)